skrtd678/nhan766/README.md

 - 👀 I’m interested in coding and playing sports
 - 🌱 I’m currently learning c/c++, java ...
 - ⚡ Fun fact: I am very very love Football ^^
-- And why are you reding my profile now ??
+- And why are you reading my profile now ??
 - Contact me for your reason =))